JoshMermel/JoshMermel.github.io/_posts/2015-09-12-Introduction-To-Siteswap.md

 If we wanted to verify these pairwise relations individually, we would need to do quadratically many checks.
-A cheaper way to to note that the above statement is equivalent to saying that the set $$\{a_x + x\} \pmod n $$ is equivalent to a permutation of the numbers 1 through $$n$$.
+A cheaper way to to note that the above statement is equivalent to saying that the set $$\{a_x + x\} \pmod n $$ is equivalent to a permutation of the numbers 0 through $$n-1$$.
 The following code takes a list of integers and does just that.

      1 def verify_vanilla(siteswap):